MenglinLu/CKM_progression/Readme.md

 - `sample_data.csv`: Sample dataset for input
 - `simfuncs.py`: For implementation of SuStaIn model

-### longitudinal validation
-- `biomarker changes validation.py`: Used for analyzing observed biomarker distributions at follow-up for longitudinal validation
-- `disease progression validation.py`: Used for calculating disease proportion at follow-up for longitudinal validation

 ### survival analysis
 - `HR_subtypes.R`: Used to calculate the HR values for the long-term risk of different outcomes for each subtype
 - `HR_phases.R`: Used to calculate the HR values for the long-term risk of different outcomes for each subtype and each phase